*This article was updated slightly going into 2023 to keep up with the changes in technology!

 Your provider should also offer ways you can limit their data, allowing you to disable apps and prevent in-app purchases.
 Depending on your provider, you may even be able to lock apps after they’ve used them for a certain length of time.

 Some parents take matters into their own hands.
 They change the password to their house’s Wi-Fi every day and will only share it once their kids complete their chores.
 It’s a handy way of ensuring your kids help out around the house.
 If you choose to go down this route, make sure you’ve put limits on their data to make sure they don’t go over their limit in retaliation.
 An easier option may be to simply install a parental control app on their device, but this can get to be annoying if you commonly share tablets with your children.

 How can you get your kids to buy into the idea of limiting their screen time?

 While kids these days may love spending time indoors watching movies or scrolling through their social media feeds, parents should encourage them to find other activities to enjoy.
 Setting limits on how much kids can use screens is necessary if you want to ensure that your kids are able to develop properly and stay healthy.
 By discussing the advantages of their other hobbies and activities and coming up with a plan together, kids can be convinced of the value of limiting their screen time.
 With regular outdoor activities as well as quality online experiences, kids can have fun without relying too heavily on screen time.

 The bottom line

-Cell phones are an inevitability in 2018 but their negative side-effects aren’t.
+Cell phones are an inevitability in 2023 but their negative side effects aren’t.
 Speak with your children and work out a way to limit their screen time that works for the whole family.
 Making it a family challenge, employing parental controls, and rewarding good behavior are just three ways you can increase your success.
 But don’t stop there.
-Brainstorm your own ideas that can make this transition a little easier and share with the class.
+Brainstorm your own ideas that can make this transition a little easier and share them with the class.